zamazan4ik/awesome-pgo/article/article.md

 TODO

+TODO: Hardware support - Add a note about missing BRS support on Zen 3 desktop CPUs required for AutoFDO: https://discord.com/channels/636084430946959380/930647188944613406/1175827177405698170

 ### Common PGO problems

-TODO: like building with PGO in multi-lang apps and passing PGO info to the dependencies.
+TODO: like building with PGO in multi-lang apps and passing PGO info to the dependencies. ast-grep as an interesting example where `cargo-pgo` failed and I cannot figure out - what is wrong?
+Seems like `tree-sitter` is the issue since it's ont optimized with PGO via `cargo-pgo` . it's the case where C++ + Rust PGO is involved.

 ## PGO support in compilers